 If you want to build really strong, resilient, super healthy plants, it is important to be sure they are getting micro, as well as macronutrients.
 One of the best, most bio-available ways of doing that is to inoculate with beneficial microbes.

 Since microbes increase the bioavailability of all nutrients, too much of a good thing can be a bad thing.
 You can cause a nutrient burn if you give your plants too many beneficial microbes.

 The general rule of thumb is to inoculate once a week, whether growing in soil or hydro.
 This gives your plants enough time between doses so that you don’t cause nutrient burn, but frequently enough that they get all of the benefits.

 The More You Know the Better You Grow

-- Beneficial Bacteria is so important because it makes Nitrogen and micro nutrients more bioavailable for your plants.
+- Beneficial Bacteria are so important because it makes Nitrogen and micronutrients more bioavailable for your plants.
 If growing in soil, you get more for your money by unlocking the potential of your soil.
 If you are growing in hydro, you may be able to decrease the quantity of nutrients you use on your plants.
 Win!

 - For best results, add beneficial bacteria once a week.